A Passive Navigation Planning Algorithm for Collision-free Control of Mobile Robots

 Our earlier work \cite{tiseo2018thesis} theorised the possibility of developing a bio-inspired planner based on an integration between the passive motion paradigm and elastic bands, represented in \autoref{fig:CtrlArc}.
-The passive motion paradigm is a forward planner based on an impedance controller that generates a basin of attraction around the desired state \cite{tommasino2017}.
+The passive motion paradigm is a planner based on an impedance controller that generates a basin of attraction around the desired state \cite{tommasino2017}.
 Meanwhile, elastic bands and bubbles are a classical approach to algorithms for path planning and obstacle avoidance in unstructured environments \cite{brock2000,quinlan1993}, and they are still deployed in state-of-the-art drone navigation algorithms in unstructured environments \cite{zhou2019}.
 However, as previously mentioned, the successful implementation of this method requires the availability of a controller to generate a region of finite-time invariance around the current robot state.
 Here, the region of finite-time invariance is defined as the region of attraction around a fix-point in which the system dynamics can be defined as time-invariant \cite{majumdar2013}.
 Traditional passive controllers are not well suited for this application because they rely on numerical integration to passivise the controller's damping, which makes compromises on their performances, especially in highly dynamic environments \cite{babarahmati2019,tiseo2020}.
 However, the recently introduced Fractal Impedance Controller (FIC) \cite{babarahmati2019,babarahmati2020,tiseo2020bio,tiseo2020}, a non-linear passive controller, can be exploited to take advantage of the autonomous trajectories of the fractal attractor to achieve accurate trajectory tracking and robustness to unknown disturbance.

 This manuscript integrates the fractal impedance controller with the passive motion paradigm, proposing a computationally inexpensive control architecture that can solve the elastic band optimisation in real-time without the need of running a numerical optimisation.
-In particular, our contributions are: \begin{compactenum} \item Introduction of an optimal navigation planning algorithm that does not require a priori trajectory optimisation while ensuring global stability. \item Ability to generate trajectories that are more conservative than minimum jerk because they have lower peak momentum and smaller maximum power draw. \item Scalability to large scale multi agent scenarios, where each agent has an independent planner/controller that are synchronised through coordinated via-points. \end{compactenum}